scott-dallman/learning-puppet/README.md

-# Puppet training from LinnkedIn leaning
+# LinkedIn leaning course Learning Puppet

 This is a repo to train on implementing Puppet